 What else do instructors get on their course?

-Your training course includes choreographed routines (written notes and videos), full technical explanations to help you deliver the best class you can (via videos), alternative class formats for 45 and 30 minute slots, music mixes, marketing materials, merchandise access and other extras.
+Your training course includes choreographed routines (written notes and videos), full technical explanations to help you deliver the best class you can (via videos), alternative class formats for 45 and 30 minute slots, & marketing materials.